Mobile Website Design: 23 Best Examples

 Shutterfly design features high-quality images

-The hamburger menu organized the navigation by additional options and settings; it supports effortless photo uploads and editing, allowing users to quickly add and manage their images from their mobile devices; the visual elements like buttons and sliders are designed to facilitate smooth interactions and are touch-friendly on various screen sizes.
+The hamburger menu organizes the navigation by additional options and settings.
+It supports effortless photo uploads and editing, allowing users to quickly add and manage their images from their mobile devices.

 The mobile website design of Walt Disney